atreyasha/spp-explainability/docs/develop.md

 4. Documentation

-    1.  improve cryptic parts of code such as issue with loading patterns inside torch model

-    2.  reduce source code lines, chunking and comments -\> pretty sort python code and functions
+    1.  reduce source code lines, chunking and comments -\> pretty sort python code and functions

-    3.  consider re-ordering functions/classes by length of each function so code flows naturally downwards
+    2.  consider re-ordering functions/classes by length of each function so code flows naturally downwards

-    4.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    3.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    5.  add pydocstrings to all functions and improve argparse documentation
+    4.  add pydocstrings to all functions and improve argparse documentation

-    6.  provide description of data structures (eg. data, labels) required for training processes
+    5.  provide description of data structures (eg. data, labels) required for training processes

-    7.  make list of all useful commands for slurm -\> useful to re-use later on
+    6.  make list of all useful commands for slurm -\> useful to re-use later on

-    8.  test download and all other scripts to ensure they work
+    7.  test download and all other scripts to ensure they work

-    9. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    8. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    10. add MIT license when made public
+    9.  add MIT license when made public

 ## Notes